 Not all lenders charge the maximum fee possible.
 There are even some instances where you’ll be offered a rebate.
 The only way to find the lowest fees is to compare multiple offers, and unfortunately most consumers don’t comparison shop.

 All home loans require servicing, and HECMs are no different.
 For those who are not familiar with the term, servicing refers to the maintenance activities that are required throughout the life of the loan, including billing and making sure that the borrower remains current on his or her payments.
 With a HECM, servicing includes sending statements about the loan balance, making sure you are paid the proceeds of the loan, and checking that you are meeting tax and insurance requirements.

 If there’s a servicing fee, it’s typically between $25-$35.
 If the loan has an interest rate that adjusts every year, the fee may be no greater than $30.
 If the rate adjusts every month, the cap is set at $35.
 The servicing fee for the first month is taken out at closing, and you continue to pay it during the life of the loan.
 These days servicing fees are much less common.

 There are other fees, sometimes called third party fees, that you may need to pay as well.
 These include appraisal and survey fees, title and title insurance fees, and credit checks.
 As a general rule of thumb, expect these to cost $1,000 to $2,000.

 Reverse Mortgage Interest Rates

 |Date||Fixed Rate||Adjustable Rate|

-While we can’t give you numbers for specific lenders, we can provide you with information about what determines the cost of interest and provide a few examples for how it could be calculated.
+We can also provide you with information about what determines the cost of interest and provide a few examples for how it could be calculated.
 First, rates vary based on the program you choose.
 Since the majority of loans are part of the HECM program, there is no need to worry much about the difference between government and private products, though in general the interest cost of a HECM should be lower since the loan is backed by the FHA.

 Fixed vs Adjustable